ANCSLEEP BLOG

 • Lifestyle/emotion conditions

-We explore all of the various reasons that may be causing your fatigue.
-There may be a single identifiable reason, or a combination of factors.
-Here are common causes of chronic fatigue.
+In this blog post, we will explore all of the various reasons that may be causing your fatigue.
+There may be a single identifiable reason, or a combination of factors for you to address.

 Sleep Conditions That Cause Fatigue

 One of the most obvious reasons you are tired all the time is because of sleep deprivation, which is commonly caused by sleeping disorders.
-Sleep disorders are conditions that prevent you from getting the requisite sleep.
-You have likely heard of some of these already:
+Sleep disorders are conditions that prevent you from getting the recommended number of hours of sleep.
+Some common examples include:

 Sleep Apnea Causing Chronic Fatigue

-Sleep anea is a sleep disorder and medical condition that causes you to repeatedly stop breathing constantly throughout the night, anywhere for 40 to over 100 times per night.
-When you stop breathing, you momentarily wake up to begin breathing again (though you won’t remember waking).
+Sleep apnea is a sleep disorder and medical condition that causes you to repeatedly stop breathing constantly throughout the night, anywhere from 40-100+ times per night.
+When you stop breathing, you momentarily, subconsciously, wake up to begin breathing again.
 Besides chronic fatigue primary symptoms of sleep apnea include:

 • Bed partner hears you repeatedly stop breathing throughout night